 Pricing – Pills vs Sachets

-Visbiome is the Rolls Royce of probiotics, and it doesn’t come cheap.
+While pricing may be high, Visbiome is the Rolls Royce of probiotics, and it will not disappoint.

 |Visbiome Pills||Visbiome Sachets|

 |Live Bacteria Count||112.5billion||450 billion|

 – Each $51 tub contains 60 pills, with 2 pills per serving

 |$3 per serving|

 – $90 for 30 sachets, 1 sachet per serving

 Typically Dr. Rhonda Patrick takes a maintenance dose of probiotics between once per week and once every 2 weeks.
 Specifically she takes the sachets containing 450 billion live bacteria:

 What Dr. Rhonda Patrick leaves out in the tweet, is that the packet (sachet) form contains 4x as many live bacteria as a serving via the pills.